 Welcome back, Mr. Smith!
 I was wondering what had come of you…..

 About this time last year I was working on a feature article for Horizon Airlines Magazine recounting the lives and times of Northwest tea companies.
 It’s a story impossible to tell without the name of Steven Smith coming up.
 The one-time manager of the first natural foods store in Portland went on to co-found two powerhouse tea companies: Stash (1972) and Tazo (1994).
 He’d moved on from both businesses by the time I was doing research (Stash was sold in 1993; Starbucks purchased Tazo in 1999, but Smith stayed on until 2006), though I read plenty of historical perspective on his work at Stash and Tazo and found a great radio interview online (the link for which seems to have died).
-The best I could do in terms of learning where Smith was at that moment insmith1 time, however, was the speculation of “somewhere in the south of France” from one of the tea folks I spoke with.
+The best I could do in terms of learning where Smith was at that moment in time, however, was the speculation of “somewhere in the south of France” from one of the tea folks I spoke with.

 So what appeared on my front porch this week but a small box from Portland announcing the return of Steven Smith to the world of Northwest tea, with a couple lovely boxes of tea to boot.
 Back home in Portland, he’s once again scouring the world for the very best tea resources and crafting wonderful blends.